 1) You can now support PFG every time you shop on Amazon!!
 See the information on the "Affiliates and Rewards" page for details.

 2) Members are encouraged to join the PFG Facebook page and/or the PFG Ravelry Group to continue social interaction.

 Links for both these groups can be found at the bottom of this page and on our Contact Us page.

 Organized in the early 1970's as the Charlotte Handweavers Guild, our group has evolved into a regional membership of people interested in all aspects of the fiber arts: spinning, weaving, knitting, doll making, surface design, basketry, beadwork etc.

-We meet in Gastonia, NC at 2020 Remount Rd., 28052, at 2:00 pm on the third Sunday of each month, September-May.
+We meet at South Tryon Community United Methodist Church, 2516 S Tryon St., Charlotte, NC 28203 , at 2:00 pm on the third Sunday of each month, year-round.
 We offer programs related to fiber arts each month, as well as workshops, several times each year, with regionally and nationally known artists.
 Visitors and guests are welcome.

 December 15, 2019

 January 19, 2020

 May 17, 2020